An Official Web Site for New Hampshire Government

 V. CONSEQUENCES AND REMEDIES

-Generally speaking, an ethics policy is not simply a list of prohibited activities but may consist of required activities, prohibited activities and activities which require disclosure.
-When an employee engages in prohibited conduct or fails to perform required conduct, there is a range of consequences and discipline which corresponds to the severity of the transgression.
-Failure to make a required disclosure may also trigger the full range of consequences from counselling to termination and criminal charges.
+Generally speaking, an ethics policy is not simply a list of prohibited activities but may consist of required activities, prohibited activities and activities that require disclosure.
+When an employee engages in prohibited conduct or fails to perform required conduct, there is a range of consequences and discipline that corresponds to the severity of the transgression.

+Failure to make a required disclosure may also trigger the full range of consequences from counseling to termination and criminal charges.
 When an employee properly honors a requirement to make disclosure there are also a variety of options.
-Most typically, the fact of disclosure will sanction some conduct or relationship or result simply in the disqualification or recusal of an employee from participation in a particular matter.
-However, the possibility does exist, in the extreme, that an employee's conduct or circumstances may result in a series of disqualifications that may so impair the employee's ability to perform their job as to ultimately merit disciplinary action or termination of employment.
+Most typically, the fact of disclosure will permit some conduct or relationship or result simply in the disqualification or recusal of an employee from participation in a particular matter.
+However, the possibility does exist, in the extreme, that an employee’s conduct or circumstances may result in a series of disqualifications that may so impair the employee’s ability to perform his or her job as to ultimately merit disciplinary action or termination of employment.

 VI.
 ETHICS BOARD

-The Commission will designate a three-member Ethics Board which will be representative, to the extent possible, of all Commission staff.
-The Board will be responsible for the implementation and administration of the Ethics Policy.
-The Board's initial duty will be the creation and presentation of an ethics training program.
-In creating and presenting programs, the Board will seek input from the entire agency to identify areas of concern or confusion and focus its efforts accordingly.
+The Commission designates an Ethics Board which is responsible for the day-to-day application of the Ethics Policy; this may include the implementation of the ethics training program at the request of the Chairman of the Commission.
+In creating and presenting training programs, the Ethics Board will seek input from the entire agency to identify areas of concern or confusion and focus its efforts accordingly.

 VII.
 CONCLUSION

 As a result of the sometimes conflicting roles confronting the Commission and its Staff, difficult subjective judgments as to proper conduct may arise.
-The essential conflict stems from the need in varying situations to act as, among other things, an impassioned advocate, an unbiased arbiter, an informed adviser, an aggressive investigator or a forthright mediator.
+The essential conflict stems from the need in varying situations to act as, among other things, an advocate, an unbiased arbiter, an informed adviser, an aggressive investigator or a forthright mediator.

-Because of these multiple roles, Staff may appear to be an ally of a utility one day and an opponent of a utility the next.
+Because of these multiple roles, Staff may appear to be an ally of a utility in one instance and an opponent of a utility the next.
 As a result of numerous such experiences over time, Commissioners and Staff must therefore scrutinize their conduct to be assured that they are fair and even handed, neither too familiar nor too adversarial.

 Further complications may infuse the relationships between the regulator and the regulated as a result of the ongoing need for interaction and the sharing of information in blended professional and social situations.
 At the same time, it is important to acknowledge the benefits to the regulatory process and to the public interest which derive from the maintenance of good working relationships.
 In the context of these many requirements, the Commission endeavors to influence ethical behavior through education and by requiring the highest standards of professional and personal decorum in the conduct of the State's business.